-Infants and children between the ages of 6 months and 16 years certainly need to get an appropriate amount of fluoride to prevent tooth decay.
-Primary and permanent teeth come in during these years.
+Infants and children between the ages of 6 months and 16 years need an appropriate amount of fluoride.
+Developing teeth benefit from fluoride just as much as teeth that have already erupted (grown in).

-However, the American Dental Association (ADA) recommends watching the intake of too much fluoride in infants and young children.
-The ADA specifically recommends avoiding reconstituted liquid formula, such as liquid concentrate or powdered baby formula that needs to be mixed with water containing fluoride.
+The American Dental Association (ADA) recommends watching the intake of too much fluoride in infants and young children.
+The ADA specifically recommends avoiding reconstituted liquid formulas, such as liquid concentrate or powdered baby formulas that require mixing with fluoridated water.

-Instead, it recommends breast milk, ready-to-feed formula, or prepared formula that is mixed with fluoride-free water.
-The ADA’s recommendations are to guard against enamel fluorosis — faint white streaks that can appear on tooth enamel during children’s’ development, even before the teeth erupt through the gums.
+Instead, the ADA recommends breast milk (chest milk), ready-to-feed formula or prepared formula mixed with fluoride-free water.
+These recommendations are to guard against enamel fluorosis — faint white streaks that can appear on tooth enamel during a child’s developmental years, even before the teeth erupt through the gums.

 For young children, the ADA also recommends:

-- Using a pea-sized amount of fluoride toothpaste at each brushing and spitting out rather than swallowing the toothpaste; children under age 2 should not use a fluoride-containing toothpaste.
+- Using a pea-sized amount of fluoride toothpaste at each brushing.

-- Not allowing children under age 6 to use fluoride mouth rinses unless recommended by a dentist or other health professional.
+- Not allowing children under age 6 to use fluoride mouth rinses unless recommended by a dentist or other healthcare provider.